 Health-Care Related Experience Requirement

-- All applicants must complete a minimum of 500 hours of patient contact experience by the time of application.
+- All applicants must complete a minimum of 500 hours of patient contact experience by the time of matriculation with a minimum of 300 of those hours completed at time of application.

 - Volunteer and Service-Work experience are acceptable.